Russia, counterterrorism and Crufts

 Her ability to build a relationship with Donald Trump - and speak truth to power - is a key question.

 There were concerns in some quarters when Donald Trump was elected that the pendulum would once again swing hard.
-On the campaign trail he talked of resuming waterboarding.
+On the campaign trail, he talked of resuming waterboarding.

-Haspel has communicated that she will not return to the practises of the post 9/11 period.
+Ms Haspel has communicated that she will not return to the practices of the post-9/11 period.

 "We are not going back," one official told the BBC.
 "Under no circumstances will she restart interrogation programme."
-Insiders say lessons have been learnt and Haspel's priority will be to focus on improving intelligence collection and tradecraft.
+Insiders say lessons have been learnt and Ms Haspel's priority will be to focus on improving intelligence collection and tradecraft.

-Pompeo did push for more aggressive covert action (on Iran amongst other issues), but he has managed to retain support at the agency and his close relationship with the president kept it from being drawn into Washington's turbulent politics, or into the darker places some feared it might go.
+Mike Pompeo did push for more aggressive covert action (on Iran among other issues), but he has managed to retain support at the agency and his close relationship with the president kept it from being drawn into Washington's turbulent politics, or into the darker places some feared it might go.

 If she can escape the controversies of her past, Gina Haspel will require all the skills she has shown in her rise to do the same, especially if the pressure grows for the pendulum to swing again.